lexik/LexikJWTAuthenticationBundle/README.md

 ### Add extra data to response (example)

-If you need to send some extra data (not encrypted) to your client, let's say the user roles or name, you can do that by listenig to the lexik_jwt_authentication.on_authentication_success event.
+If you need to send some extra data (not encrypted) to your client, let's say the user roles or name, you can do that by listening to the lexik_jwt_authentication.on_authentication_success event.

 For example :